Get free shipping on orders over $150

 Production stage of organic and fair trade Panela raw cane sugar

-The panela is still very moist, but it is beginning the granule formation stage.
-The colder it gets, the more it dries with air.
+The panela cheese is still very moist, but it is beginning to form granules.
+The more it cools, the more it dries out with the air.

 Production stage of organic and fair trade Panela raw cane sugar

-The producers mix everything until they obtain a fine panela texture like the one we eat!
+The producers mix everything together until they obtain a fine panela texture like the one we eat!